 Older kids like recognition, too!
-ClassDojo is an easy and fun way to track the positive and negative behaviors of your students.
+ClassDojo is an easy and fun way to track your students’ positive and negative behaviors.
 You can even invite their parents to view their child’s progress.
 Learn all about how I used ClassDojo in my 4th grade classroom and how it was a huge success!

 Let me start by letting you know that ClassDojo has not endorsed this post.
 I absolutely LOVE ClassDojo, and I’m excited to tell you all about how I use it in my upper elementary classroom!